q-pid/discord-server-nuker/readme.md

 `Fastest and cleanest nuke bot.!`

 ### Personal-Statement:
 Like with all my scripts, I coded this for my own education!
-Although I only recommend you to use my bot in your own server, because everything else is against discord’s terms of service.
+I only recommend you to use my bot in your own server, because everything else is against discord’s terms of service.
 It will ban you.

 Insure yourself here: https://www.discord.com/terms